tgherzog/wbg-catalog-manual/index.md

 # Introduction #

 This manual documents the [World Bank Open Data Catalog][cat] and its administration.
-It also provides guidance and background for Bank staff that possess or administer data that could or should be considered [open data][#definition] under the Bank's [Access to Information Policy][a2i].
-In particular, it provides an overview of the steps required and process involved in making a dataset publicly available and listed on the [Open Data Catalog][cat]
+It also provides guidance and background for Bank staff that possess or administer data that could or should be considered [open data](#definition) under the Bank's [Access to Information Policy][a2i].
+In particular, it provides an overview of the steps required and process involved in making a dataset publicly available and listed on the [Open Data Catalog][cat].

 # Essentials #